 The Walled Garden is enclosed by tapestry brick walls with an ornate Gothic wall, stone terrace, and fountain anchoring the nave-like focal point.
 Here the landscape architects, sculptor, and blacksmith worked as one, with the result that an unusually fine balance exists between stone, iron and greenery which is very pleasing to the eye.
 The approach to the design is unmistakably modern, as illustrated by the harmonious manner in which the charming contemporary classic figures coordinate with the restrained Gothic architecture.
 The home originally provided the “fourth wall” but was demolished a few years after Mrs. Mellon’s death.

 With World War II and the growth of Pittsburgh's mighty steel industry came the desire of many of the wealthy to abandon the city for the cleaner air of the countryside.
 Although the house was torn down in 1941, extensive remnants of the terraced formal gardens still exist.
-In the 1940s and '50s, the estate transitioned into a City park and fell into disrepair starting in the 1970s.
+In the 1940s and 1950s, the estate transitioned into a City park and fell into disrepair starting in the 1970s.
 Today, Mellon Park is home to the Pittsburgh Center for the Arts and the Phipps Garden Center.
-The gardens have benefitted over the years from the efforts of garden club volunteers and master gardeners in training.
+The gardens have benefited over the years from the efforts of garden club volunteers and master gardeners in training.